You are currently viewing How to Plan an Aromatherapy Garden

 Valerian

-Herbs for sunny areas – Basil, Chives, Dill, Sage, and Thyme grow best in a sunny spot and well-drained soil.
+Sunny Spots – Basil, Chives, Dill, Sage, and Thyme grow best in a sunny spot and well-drained soil.

-Herbs for partial shade – Cilantro, Chervil, Parsley, Tarragon and Thyme all prefer rich, moist soil and partial shade.
+Partial Shade – Cilantro, Chervil, Parsley, Tarragon and Thyme all prefer rich, moist soil and partial shade.